csaude/openmrs-eip-docker/README.md

 Depending on your docker environment this file could be in /etc/docker/daemon.json

-# Running inconsistence check

-This docker project is packed with the inconsistency check module (epts-sync).
-The rountine to check the inconsistences run in separeted docker service which is defined in [docker-compose-inconsistence-check.yml](docker-compose-inconsistence-check.yml) file.

-To run the inconsistence check, first follow the [setup](#setup) process.

-Then hit the command:

-<code>docker-compose -f docker-compose-inconsistence-check.yml up -d</code>

-Follow the logs using the command bellow

-<code>docker exec -it epts-inconsistence-check tail -f /home/eptssync/logs/log.txt</code>

 # Offline installation
 For this procedure you need to have the eip_home.tar.gz file, which can be found in the [releases page](https://github.com/FriendsInGlobalHealth/openmrs-eip-docker/releases).